Why It Works

 Heat oil in a large saucepan over medium heat until shimmering.
 Add onion, season with salt and pepper, and cook, stirring, until softened but not browned, about 5 minutes.
 Add garlic and cook, stirring, until fragrant, about 30 seconds.

 Add corn and cook, stirring, until heated through, about 3 minutes.
-Add tomatoes, chopped green chilies, black beans, and stock/chili/cream cheese mixture.
+Add tomatoes, chopped green chiles, black beans, and stock/chile/cream cheese mixture.
 Bring to a simmer over medium heat, stirring frequently.
 Stir in pepper jack cheese, shredded chicken, and lime juice.
 Season to taste with more salt and pepper.
 Stir in cilantro.
 Serve immediately with diced avocado, picked fresh cilantro leaves, sliced scallions, and grated cheese.

 Instant-read thermometer, blender

-For an easier version, use 1 cup (250 milliliters) canned red enchilada sauce in place of the chilies and vinegar.
-You can use two fresh Hatch, Anaheim, or poblano peppers in place of the can of chopped green chilies.
-Roast the peppers in a foil-lined rimmed baking sheet under a broiler preheated to high, turning the chilies occasionally, until they're charred on all sides, about 10 minutes total.
+For an easier version, use 1 cup (250ml) canned red enchilada sauce in place of the chiles and vinegar.
+You can use two fresh Hatch, Anaheim, or poblano peppers in place of the can of chopped green chiles.
+Roast the peppers in a foil-lined rimmed baking sheet under a broiler preheated to high, turning the chiles occasionally, until they're charred on all sides, about 10 minutes total.
 Wrap them tightly in foil and let them rest for 5 minutes.
-Peel the chilies, discard stems and seeds, and chop.
+Peel the chiles, discard stems and seeds, and chop.